 - If enabled, the local, non-loop-closed, continuous pose will be published as the odom_frame in the map_frame.

 - If enabled, subscribes to nav_msgs/Odometry on the topic “odom”.
 Odometry must be provided in this case, and the information will be included in SLAM.

-- Number of 3D lasers to subscribe to.
-Must be a positive value if and only if using 3D SLAM.
-Subscribes to sensor_msgs/PointCloud2 on the “points2” topic for one laser, or topics “points2_1”, “points2_2”, etc for multiple lasers.
+- Number of point cloud topics to subscribe to.
+Subscribes to sensor_msgs/PointCloud2 on the “points2” topic for one rangefinder, or topics “points2_1”, “points2_2”, etc. for multiple rangefinders.